This article discusses sexual assault.

 Abusive behaviour involves treating someone with cruelty or violence.
 It often happens regularly or repeatedly.
 There are four main types of abuse:

 - Sexual abuse: Any type of sexual involvement or contact between a child and an adult.
 Sexual abuse can be voyeurism (spying on or watching a child), sexual acts and incest (sex between family members).
-For more information on sexual abuse, read about sexual assault.
+For more information on sexual abuse, read our article about sexual assault.

 - Emotional abuse: A pattern of denying a child love, approval and security, or mistreating a child in the way an adult speaks to them or acts towards them.
-Bullying, yelling, isolating, criticising, terrorising, ignoring and shaming are all types of emotional abuse.
+Bullying, yelling, isolating, criticising, terrorising, ignoring and shaming are all examples of emotional abuse.

 Why are children abused?